The Cost Reality

 Who will realistically provide support?

-Is the current financial plan flexible enough to absorb these costs?
+Is the current plan flexible enough to absorb these costs?

 What happens if a family member becomes a caregiver unexpectedly?